ivancele/aquastore/README.md

 Thank you for the opportunity to share what I have been exposed to over the years, it is a real pleasure to me.
 I have a few things to note.

-The back-end is done with Laravel 8 (the latest), to get started:
+The back-end is done with Laravel 8 (the latest), to get started (*or just use the running instance as noted below*):

 - Clone this repository (via http to avoid auth)
 - cd aquastore (or the base of the repository) run composer install